CSharpBasicsHristoKirov/ProgramiraneEPPAlgoritmi/README.md

 10. Prime numbers and function phi(x).
 11. Write a program that checks the [Goldbach's conjecture][1] hypothesis.
 12. Write a program the checks the [Oppermann's conjecture][2] hypothesis.
+13. Write a program using [Wilson Theorem][3] as _Primality Test_.
+14. Write a program using previous already found primes for _Primality Test_.

 ---